 Rwanda Gorilla Tours Permit

-To curb visitor numbers, in April 2017 the gorilla trekking permit in Rwanda was doubled in price, going from $750 USD/person to $1,500 USD/person, making it harder for the average traveler to be able to afford this incredible experience.
+To curb visitor numbers, in April 2017, the gorilla trekking permit in Rwanda was doubled in price, going from $750 USD/person to $1,500 USD/person, making it harder for the average traveller to be able to afford this incredible experience.

-Permits need to be arranged well in advance (4-6 months ahead if you plan on traveling in the high season, December-February, and July-August) and can be organized through any lodge and through most local tour operators.
+Permits need to be arranged well in advance (4-6 months ahead if you plan on travelling in the high season, December-February, and July-August) and can be organised through any lodge and through most local tour operators.

 However, we soon realised that the challenge of a Rwanda gorilla safari varies greatly and relies heavily on the habituated gorilla family you are assigned to for your tour.

-But difficult terrain and high slopes do not deter many, as the gorillas continue to draw close to 20,000 visitors to the Volcanoes National Park on a yearly basis.
+However, difficult terrain and high slopes do not deter many, as the endangered mountain gorilla continues to draw close to 20,000 visitors to the Volcanoes National Park on a yearly basis.

 Ultimately, some level of fitness will be helpful during Rwanda gorilla safaris, but you don’t need to be some sort of Olympic athlete in order to enjoy this amazing experience.

-Don’t expect to sleep in the day of your gorilla trekking in Rwanda.
+Don’t expect to sleep on the day of your gorilla trekking in Rwanda.
 All trekking experiences start around 7:00 am to 8:00 am.

-Visitors are instructed to arrive at the entrance of Volcano National Park.
-It is here, that you will be greeted by your ranger/guide and other excited visitors.
-Everyone is briefed then split into smaller groups of 8 visitors.
+Visitors are instructed to arrive at the entrance of Volcanoes National Park.
+It is here that you will be greeted by your ranger/guide and other excited visitors.
+Everyone is briefed and then split into smaller groups of 8 visitors.
 Each group is then appointed a gorilla trekking guide and a Rwanda gorilla family to visit.

 In Rwanda, gorillas are to be respected on Volcano National Park safaris.
-Tour operators advocate for as little interference into the lives of the mountain gorillas as possible.
+Tour operators and park rangers advocate for as little interference in the lives of the mountain gorillas as possible.
 To do so, they ask visitors to follow a simple set of guidelines.

-- Visitors must keep a minimum of 7 metres between themselves and the gorillas.
+- Visitors must keep a minimum of 10 metres between themselves and the gorillas.
 As you might expect, Rwanda gorillas are extremely curious.
-They may approach you out of this curiosity but if that happens, you will be required to step back to the minimum proximity.
+They may approach you out of curiosity, but if that happens, you will be required to step back to the minimum proximity.

 - Safari groups are to spend no more than 60 minutes observing the gorillas.

-- Eating, drinking, and smoking is strictly prohibited around the mountain gorillas.
+- Eating, drinking, and smoking are strictly prohibited around the mountain gorillas.
 Also, don’t spit, cough, sneeze, or visit if you have a cold.

 - It is suggested that visitors wash their hands thoroughly before the experience to further prevent any possible contamination.

-The length of time of the Rwanda gorilla tours will be between 2 hours to 5 hours.
+The Rwanda gorilla tours will last between 2 and 5 hours.
 As mentioned, this is completely dependent on the location of your gorilla group and the slowest hiker in your group.

-If you see Rwanda gorilla tours in your future, we recommend planning your trip no less than 6 months in advance.
+If you see this type of Rwanda safari in the future, we recommend planning your trip no less than 6 months in advance.
 Between permits, lodging, and trip preparations, you’re going to need plenty of time.

 Hotels Near Volcanoes National Park

-Most travelers include gorilla tracking in their Rwanda itinerary organized by one of the many safari companies in the region.
-These companies take care of all on-the-ground arrangements for your visit, they provide you with a driver/guide, arrange your accommodation options, and secure your permits.
+Most travellers include gorilla tracking in their Rwanda itinerary organised by one of the many safari companies in the region.
+These companies take care of all on-the-ground arrangements for your visit; they provide you with a driver/guide, arrange your accommodation options, and secure your permits.

 Five Volcanoes Boutique Hotel, Volcanoes National Park, Rwanda

-Five Volcanoes Boutique Hotel is a full-board lodge located just outside of Volcanoes National Park offers a selection of rooms starting from $400 USD/night.
+Five Volcanoes Boutique Hotel is a full-board lodge located just outside of Volcanoes National Park and offers a selection of rooms starting from $640 USD/night.

-The hotel is a family-owned and employs all local staff who act as great sources of information about the community and the park itself.
-The hotel features a pool, a nice garden area, and on a clear day, it offers beautiful views of the volcanoes.
+The hotel is family-owned and employs all local staff who act as great sources of information about the community and the park itself.
+The hotel features a pool and a nice garden area, and on a clear day, it offers beautiful views of the volcanoes.

-The lodge can help organize gorilla permits, community visits, golden monkey tracking permits, and other activities in the area.
-Keep in mind that they do not have vehicles to help transport guests to their activities, so those traveling without a driver/guide will have to hire a driver for the day to get to the trailhead for gorilla trekking.
+The lodge can help organise gorilla permits, community visits, golden monkey tracking permits, and other activities in the area.
+Keep in mind that they do not have vehicles to help transport guests to their activities, so those travelling without a driver/guide will have to hire a driver for the day to get to the trailhead for gorilla trekking.

-What you decide to wear and bring on this incredible experience will make all the difference in your comfort level.
+What you decide to wear and bring to this incredible experience will make all the difference in your comfort level.

-We recommend dressing for the occasion by packing long hiking pants, a long sleeve shirt, and of course good hiking boots.
-You risk getting bitten by insects or cut by the dense foliage if you go with shorts or a t-shirt.
+We recommend dressing for the occasion by packing long hiking pants, a long-sleeved shirt, and of course, good hiking boots.
+You risk getting bitten by insects or cut by the dense foliage if you go with shorts or a T-shirt.

-The weather is unpredictable in this region so bring a backpack and load it with gators, a rain jacket, and rain pants.
-We have been caught in rainstorms hiking more times than we would like to admit and it is no fun without the right gear.
+The weather is unpredictable in this region, so bring a backpack and load it with gaiters, a rain jacket, and rain pants.
+We have been caught in rain storms hiking more times than we would like to admit, and it is no fun without the right gear.

 Hiking sticks are helpful within Volcanoes National Park due to the multitude of ascents and descents.
 Bring your tried and true pair from home or rent them from the park’s ranger.

 Responsible insect repellent, sunscreen, sunglasses, and a hat are essential.
-We also recommend bringing 1-2 liters of water and some snacks.
-We always bring our HydroFlask bottles which hold about 2 litres of water.
+We also recommend bringing 1-2 litres of water and some snacks.
+We always bring our HydroFlask bottles, which hold about 2 litres of water.